E-Asrar-Haghighi/AI-Driven-Menu-Digitization/README.md

 ## Features

+- Converts PDF files to images for easier processing.
 - Uses AI-powered OCR for accurate text extraction from images.
 - Converts menu data into a structured Excel format.
 - Supports batch processing for multiple images in a directory.